Privacy in Electronic Devices at the Border

-However, Justice Belzil rejected the invitation to cross the borderline and engage in a technologically-based analysis concluding, at para 41, that although technological advances will continue to create legal challenges “this does not mean that well-established legal frameworks should be abandoned, absent clear direction from the Supreme Court of Canada.”
+However, Justice Belzil rejected the invitation to engage in a technologically-based analysis concluding, at para 41, that although technological advances will continue to create legal challenges “this does not mean that well-established legal frameworks should be abandoned, absent clear direction from the Supreme Court of Canada.”
 It is, then, an analogue ruling for a digital world.
 By treating electronic devices as just another piece of baggage the ruling fails to enhance the security of personal data in the information age and diminishes the constitutional protection of human dignity.

 According to data from US Customs and Border Protection (CBP), the agency conducted 8,503 searches of electronic devices during the fiscal year 2015.
 The number jumped to 30,200 searches during fiscal year 2017.
 The increase on both sides of the US-Canada border has been of concern to the Privacy Commissioner of Canada as reflected in the Commissioner’s revised guidelines dated July 2018.
 Although the policy of the Canada Border Services Agency (CBSA) is that electronic devices are not routinely examined, both Canadian and US agents have authority to search devices without a warrant – including at US preclearance sites in Canada.
 Canadian courts have not ruled on whether a border officer can compel a person to turn over their password.
 But the law in the United States is well settled.
 Requiring a traveller to hand over a password is a testimonial act, amounting to compelled speech, and would violate the Fifth Amendment.
 (See: ACLU and EFF.
 Brief of Amici Curiae, at p 5; and, On The Wire.
 Fingerprints or Passwords.
 January 28, 2017)